zznature/Python_Basics/README.md

 # Thinking Python from first principles

-Learning notes on python and its packages.
+Learning notes on python programming, mainly three paradigms:

+1. Abstraction of data and functions,
+2. Object-oriented programming,
+3. Neural networks.

 It is intended to summarize the basic concepts and syntax in Python in case I would look up.
-And most importantly I am trying to dig out the basic principles for Python programming while coding.
+Moreover I am trying to dig out the basic principles for Python programming in the process of coding.

 **Constucting Principles:**